microsoft/TypeScript-Website/packages/documentation/copy/en/tutorials/Gulp.md

 [10:35:24] 2808 bytes written (0.05 seconds)
 ```

-## Uglify
+## Terser

-First install Uglify.
+First install Terser.
-Since the point of Uglify is to mangle your code, we also need to install vinyl-buffer and gulp-sourcemaps to keep sourcemaps working.
+Since the point of Terser is to mangle your code, we also need to install vinyl-buffer and gulp-sourcemaps to keep sourcemaps working.

 ```shell
 npm install --save-dev gulp-terser vinyl-buffer gulp-sourcemaps